 'Professor of happiness' honoured at winter Graduation

-Professor Kent Berridge, who will be conferred an Honorary Doctor of Science at the University of Sussex winter graduation on Wednesday 22 January, is among the world’s most renowned neuroscientists.
+Professor Kent Berridge, who was conferred an Honorary Doctor of Science at the University of Sussex winter graduation on Wednesday 22 January, is among the world’s most renowned neuroscientists.

 His work, which explores how sensations of pleasure and desire are generated in the brain, has therapeutic implications for the treatment of a range of disorders, such as addiction, schizophrenia, and Parkinson’s.
 It could also help to define our experience of happiness.

-He remembers Professor Maggie Boden for being “a remarkable philosopher of cognition and artificial intelligence, and simply a tremendously powerful mind”, and thanks Professor Nick Mackintosh for showing him “the logical beauty of coherent analytical methods to dissect psychological processes”.
+He remembered Professor Maggie Boden for being “a remarkable philosopher of cognition and artificial intelligence, and simply a tremendously powerful mind”, and thanked Professor Nick Mackintosh for showing him “the logical beauty of coherent analytical methods to dissect psychological processes”.

 The experience helped Kent to shape his research career and led to his ground-breaking study in 1993, carried out with Professor Terry Robinson, that suggested our experience of pleasure was not simply caused by a flood of the feel-good brainchemical dopamine.